Schumer vows 'we will not back down' at Senate's Trump impeachment trial, as GOP shoots down Dems' amendments

 “READ THE TRANSCRIPTS!” the president tweeted from overseas, as he returned to his hotel at a global leaders economic conference in Davos, Switzerland.

-Fox News' Chad Pergram, Mike Emanuel and Adam Shaw contributed to this report, as well as The Associated Press.
+Fox News' Chad Pergram, Mike Emanuel, Jason Donner, and Adam Shaw contributed to this report, as well as The Associated Press.